 Table of Contents

-How Does it Protect Organizations Around the Clock?
+How Does Red Team Services Protect Organisations Around the Clock?

 - Continuous attack simulation: Managed red team operations run on a recurring schedule and can use continuous automated red teaming services to probe for new exposures between major campaigns.
 This ensures security vulnerabilities are found closer to when they are introduced, not months later during an annual test.

-- Validation of real defenses, not just configurations: Red teaming services focuses on how well existing security measures, security controls, and the security team actually resist real-world cyber attacks.
+- Validation of real defences, not just configurations: Red teaming focuses on how well existing security measures, security controls, and the security team actually resist real-world cyber attacks.
 It goes beyond scanning to test detection, blocking, and containment in live conditions.

-- Exercising blue and purple teams: When aligned with the blue team or run as a purple team teaming exercise, red teaming services shows how quickly defenders spot and respond to red team attempts.
+- Exercising blue and purple teams: When aligned with the blue team or run as a purple team, managed red teaming services show how quickly defenders spot and respond to red team attempts.
 This directly improves incident response, tuning of security operations, and security awareness training.

 Want a deeper technical breakdown?